brycehanscomb/abel/README.md

 # Abel - the declarative DOM manipulator

 > "I need to show and hide parts of this webpage when the user interacts with
 > these form controls.
-And I don't want to load *jQuery, Angular or Vue* to do
+And I don't want to load jQuery, Angular or Vue to do it!"

-> it!"
+— *People who should use Abel*

-— People who should use Abel
+---

 Abel is micro-library that lets you easily show and hide elements on a page based on the values of form controls and user interactions elsewhere.